 Secretary of State - 1945 E. R. Stettinius Jr; 1945-1947 James F. Byrnes; 1947-1949 George C. Marshall; 1949-1953 Dean Acheson

 Secretary of Defence - 1947-1949 James Forrestal; 1949-1950 Louis A. Johnson; 1950-1951 George C. Marshall; 1951-1953 Robert A. Lovett

 1945 - President Franklin Delano Roosevelt dies from a massive cerebral haemorrhage on 12 April.
 Vice President Harry S. Truman is sworn in as president the same day.

-On 7 May the Second World War in Europe ends when Germany surrenders unconditionally.
-The focus of the war now shifts to the Pacific, where Japan continues to hold out against the advancing Allies, who in this theatre of operations are led by the United States.
+The Second World War in Europe ends on 7 May when Germany surrenders unconditionally.
+The focus of the war now shifts to the Pacific, where Japan continues to hold out against the advancing Allied forces.

 On 25 July President Truman authorises the use of atomic bombs against the Japanese.